 - What do you know about local labor laws?

-The above questions gauge your technical prowess and what your professional growth trajectory should look like once you get in as an HR intern.
-Therefore, you should learn to use diverse technical tools, especially within a human resources context.
+The above questions gauge your technical prowess and what your professional growth trajectory must look like once you get in as an HR intern.
+Therefore, learn to use diverse technical tools within a human resources context.
 Such a learning opportunity and experience are invaluable for an HR intern.

-Once you go through the interview questions for an entry-level position like the HR intern role, you can prepare more confidently.
-Additionally, the questions clarify what professional skills you would need to strengthen to achieve your career goals.
-After you have understood the interview process, look for ways to build your qualifications and skills so you can stand out among a pool of candidates as a potentially productive member.
+Once you go through the interview questions for an entry-level position like the HR intern role, you can prepare more.
+Moreover, the questions clarify what professional skills you must have to achieve your career goals.
+After you have understood the interview process, look for ways to build your qualifications and skills so you can stand out among a pool of candidates as productive members.

-Apart from going through interview questions, you should also ensure that you appear confident during interviews.
-Additionally, you should ensure that every answer is straightforward and clear.
+Apart from going through interview questions, ensure that you appear confident during interviews.
+Moreover, make sure that every answer is straightforward and clear.
 Since the recruitment team is interviewing multiple candidates at a time for the HR intern role, they look for traits that can make the particular interviewee stand out.
-By preparing intelligently, you can ensure that you are that individual.
+By preparing, you can ensure that you are that individual.

-Apart from individuals looking for a human resources intern position, the interview questions are helpful for HR professionals too.
-They would help them form better interview strategies that help assess a candidate better.
+Not just for individuals looking for a human resources intern position, but the interview questions are helpful for HR professionals too.
+They help them form better interview strategies that help assess a candidate better.
 Asking the right questions during the hiring process improves its quality and saves the recruitment team from wasting time and effort.

-If you are new to Human Resources and are looking to break into an HR intern role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft an excellent HR resume, and create a successful job search strategy.
+If you are new to Human Resources and are looking to break into an HR intern role, we recommend taking our HR Generalist Certification Course, where you will learn how to build your skillset in human resources, build your human resources network, craft an excellent HR intern resume, and create a successful HR intern job search strategy.